TL;DR

 Hü-vah oo-tah voo-oh-tah

-Finnish greetings often sound long but are very warm.
+Happy New Year in Finnish is just like other Finnish greetings which often sound long but are very warm.

 🇫🇷 French